SEND Local Offer

-Mrs Sarah Gladwin is our SENCo (Special Educational Needs Co-ordinator)
+Mrs A Fox is our Assistant SENCo (Special Educational Needs Co-ordinator)

 Our vision for children and young people with special needs is the same as for all children and young people – that they achieve well in their early years and at school; lead happy and fulfilled lives; and have choice and control.
 (Oxfordshire County Council)